 Important: Please don’t enter the valley from the Netori bridge.
 This is more for your own safety.
 As some parts of the hiking paths in the valley are only suitable for one-way traffic, attempting to travel in the other direction can mean that someone will end up getting injured.

-Tip: Around 10 minutes after pathing the Netori Bridge, you should be arriving at Nishizawa Mountain Lodge (西沢山荘).
+Tip: Around 10 minutes after passing the Netori Bridge, you should be arriving at Nishizawa Mountain Lodge (西沢山荘).
 Going to the bathroom there will be a good idea as you won’t get a chance to for another 2 hours of hiking (unless you want to contribute to the beautiful untouched forest, which we strongly recommend against).

 Around 10 minutes from Nishizawa Sansō (Nishizawa Mountain Lodge), the super cool Futamata Suspension Bridge (二俣吊り橋) will be in front of you.
 After crossing the bridge, the valley will start to test your fitness level (=゚ω゚)ノ.